Zyrophr/rice/readme.md

 - system info : neofetch

 Everything you need is here, even all of my Wallpapers, but you still will have to install the packages.
+But be carful, some of them are NSFW haha ;3

 ## My packages
 Here are the packages I installed on my computer.